 Click pictures for larger images

-One feature of Corfe Mullen Junction which remains an unsolved mystery of S&DJR signalling was the provision of two 'bridge indicators' (15 and 16) shown on the 1905 diagram, which were fixed one each to underbridges on the Wimborne and Broadstone single lines some considerable distance in the rear of the respective Up Home signals.
-The purpose of these indicators is unknown and no other examples are known on the S&DJR, yet they are not mentioned specifically in the 1905 BoT Inspection Report nor are they described in any known S&DJR records.
-The manner in which these arms are depicted on the original signal-box diagram indicates that they were pivoted or swivelled in their centre and were fixed to the outside or underneath of the bridge, suggesting that their function was directed at the road traffic rather than the railway.
-It is curious that, according to the contemporary locking-table, both levers 15 and 16 had to be reversed in order to release any of the Up or Down Home signals (2, 4, 18 or 20) - i.e. the passage of a train to/from either single-line required an action which also affected the other line.
+One feature of Corfe Mullen Junction which remains a mystery of S&DJR signalling was the provision of two 'bridge indicators' (shown as 15 and 16 on the 1905 diagram), which were fixed one each to underbridges on the Wimborne and Broadstone single lines some considerable distance in the rear of the respective Up Home signals.
+The purpose of these bridge indicators is unknown and no other examples are known on the S&DJR, yet they are not mentioned specifically in the 1905 BoT Inspection Report nor are they described in any known S&DJR records.
+The manner in which these arms are depicted on the original signal-box diagram indicates that they were pivoted or swivelled in their centre and were fixed to the outside or underneath of the bridge, suggesting that they were directed at road traffic rather than the railway.
+It is curious that, according to the contemporary locking-table, both levers 15 and 16 had to be reversed in order to release any of the Up or Down Home signals (2,4,18,20), so the passage of a train to/from either single-line required an action which also affected the other line.

-About three-quarters of a mile down the 'old line' towards Wimborne was Corfe Mullen Siding, known generally as "Carter's Siding" after the clay works which it served.
+About three-quarters of a mile down the 'old line' towards Wimborne Junction was Corfe Mullen Siding, known generally as "Carter's Siding" after the clay works which it served.
 The siding was opened in 1903 on the Up side of the line, with a connection facing to Up trains.
-The siding was controlled by a 4-lever covered ground-frame (GF), which was unlocked by the tablet for the single-line section between Corfe Mullen Junction and Wimborne Junction.
+The siding was controlled by a 4-lever covered ground-frame (GF), which was unlocked by the tablet for the single-line section (originally Bailey Gate - Wimborne Junction, then Corfe Mullen Junction - Wimborne Junction from 1905).
 Although only a minor feature of the local railway scene, in due course this siding assumed a greater significance in the future shape of the S&DJR in the area when it had an influence on the alterations which took place upon closure of the 'old line' in 1933.
 The GF was abolished as part of the 1933 alterations, but the siding itself remained in use until the 1950s.

 1930 GF Diagram